JPro-one/JPro-Documentation/README.md

 ## 2019.2.X

+### 2019.2.5 (30.
+June 2020)
+#### Features:
+ * BoxShadows!
+JPro now uses box-shadows when possible.
+ This dramatically improves the performance of shadows.
+ * Added the method [openURL](http://localhost:8083/api/2019.2.5/com/jpro/webapi/WebAPI.html#openURL(java.lang.String)), [openURLAsTab](http://localhost:8083/api/2019.2.5/com/jpro/webapi/WebAPI.html#openURLAsTab(java.lang.String)) and [openURLAsPopup](http://localhost:8083/api/2019.2.5/com/jpro/webapi/WebAPI.html#openURLAsPopup(java.lang.String)) to the WebAPI.
+ * It's now possible to define an own loading animation as a gif.
+Just set the attribute `loaderURL` of the JProTag.
+#### Bufixes:
+ * Fixed a bug in the Maven plugin.
+ When executing the command `mvn jpro:run` followed by the command `mvn package`, the changes done between the two calls were not correctly registered.
+ * Fixed a bug related to cursor selection with Safari.
+In some situations the `select- `cursor was wrongly overlying text-elements.
+ * Fixed a bug related to a corner case using the clip property.
+ * Fixed a regression related to mouse-events.
+It broke the correct sorting of columns in the TableView.
+ * Fixed a bug in the attribute `disableShadows` for the JProTag.

+### 2019.2.4 (2.
+June 2020)
+#### Features
+ * Added the Method `getHeaders` to the WebAPI.
+ It makes all the HTTP-Headers provided to the WebSocket connection accessible.
+ * Reworked Shadows.
+The new implementation works reliably in all browsers.

+#### Bugfixes:
+ * The method `WebAPI.executeScript` no longer serializes the result of the provided javascript code.
+ Only `WebAPI.executeScriptWithListener` and `WebAPI.executeScriptWithReturn` are now serializing the result.
+ This avoids unnecessary exception due to unserializable results.
+ * Fixed a rendering bug happening with Chrome.
+ * Fixed a bug related to HTMLView.
+In some situations it was not possible to focus elements inside an HTMLView.
+ * In some situations, the HTMLView couldn't get MouseEvents.
+This is now fixed.
+ * Fixed an issue with MouseInput when JPro was embedded into another JProApplication using an HTMLView.
+ * Fixed a bug with Canvas when using Edge.

+### 2019.2.3 (20.
+April 2020)
+#### Features
+ * MouseEvents are now also generated while dragging an element outside of the Browser.
+ This is especially important when dragging the ScrollBar of a ScrollPane.
+It no longer hangs when leaving the browser.

+#### Minors:
+ * Improved the support for JPro being embedded into an iframe.

+### Bugfixes
+* Dotted lines in Regions are now rendered correctly with the new rendering engine.
+* Fixed a bug related to uploading files using the WebAPI.
+  It only happened when the server was running on Windows and the client was Edge.
+* Fixed TextInput for IPads with the latest version of IPadOS.
+* ImageView is now rendered correctly when the image is `null`.
+* Fixed a rendering regression in Chrome.
+* Fixed a rendering bug in Chrome.
+* Fixed a rendering bug related to clip in Safari.

+### 2019.2.2 (4.
+February 2020 )

+#### Features
+* Gradients, Images and Effects now implemented for Canvas, as well.

+#### Minors:
+* The WebAPI now supports a method (`WebAPI.setLossless(image,false)`) to mark an image which can transferred with a lossy compression.

+#### Bugfixes
+* Fixed a rare rendering bug.
+In some situations border/background of a region was rendered above it's children.
+* Fixed a rare rendering bug related to clips.
+In some situations some browsers didn't rendered the DOM correctly.
+These situations are now avoided.
+* Fixed a rare rendering bug related to clips.
+In some situations the clip wasn't applied properly.
+* Fixed a rendering bug which happened on Chrome when the users zoomed.
+* Fixed `fxcontextmenu=true` for the JProTag.
+It was broken with the new rendering engine.
+* Fixed an exception in the browser when rendering a `javafx.scene.text.Text` element with null as the value for the text.
+* Fixed an exception in the browser when rendering a `javafx.scene.text.Rectangle` with an infinite expansion.
+* Fixed the hover property in the FileHandler of the WebAPI.
+* Fixed the "image drag problem" on Safari.
+* Added a minor performance improvement.

 ### 2019.2.1 (23.
 December 2019)

 ### Minors:

-* Canvas now supports the the methods ‘drawImage’ and ‘setGlobalAlpha’.
+* Canvas now supports the methods `drawImage` and `setGlobalAlpha`.
 * We've backported the CSS-performance-improvements done to JavaFX to our JavaFXFork.
-* The ByteBuffer of 2d Images are now deleted when no longer needed.
+* The ByteBuffer of 2D images are now deleted when no longer needed.
 It can be deactivated, though, by the following line in the jpro.conf: `jpro.deleteBufferOfImage=false`

 #### BugFixes
 * Fixed a bug in the Canvas implementation.
-In some situations, Canvas elements were rerendered without necessity.
+In some situations, Canvas elements were rerendered allthough not needed.
 * Fixed a bug in the gradle plugin.
- When using the command `gradle jproRun`, in some rare situations, two jars files with different javafx-versions were added to the classpath.
+ When using the command `gradle jproRun`, in some rare situations, two jar files with different javafx-versions were added to the classpath.
 * Fixed a bug related to the rendering of glyphs with our new rendering engine.
 The bug occurred when using FontAwesomeFX.
 * Fixed a behaviour bug which occurred when `userSelect` was set to active.
 The newline-character is now copied correctly with the rest of the text.
 * Elements of type ImageView can no longer be selected in the browser.
 We disabled it because the selection caused an unwanted blue effect.